Iris germanica L.

 Family - Iridaceae

-Stems - Aerial stems to +60cm tall, longer than the leaves, glabrous, glaucous, erect, herbaceous, simple, from somewhat flattened rhizomes.
+Stems - Erect, to 100 cm tall, longer than the leaves, glabrous, glaucous.

-Leaves - Basal and cauline.
-Basal leaves to +/-40cm long, +/-3cm broad, glabrous, glaucous, acute, entire, with a thin scarious margin.
+Leaves - Basal and reduced on the aerial stems, 30-70 cm long, 25-45 mm wide, erect to stiffly ascending, glabrous, glaucous, acute, entire.
 Cauline leaves reduced, folded around the stem.

 Flowers - Fragrant.
-Sepals 3, spreading to recurved, obovate, 8-12cm long, 5-6cm broad at the apex, glabrous except for conspicuous beard of hairs along inner midrib, obovate, white to violet.
-Beard of papillate hairs.
-Hairs 3mm long white to yellow or with some purple, segmented.
-Petals 3, erect and folding over fertile floral organs, to +8cm long, -6cm broad, broadly obovate to rotund, glabrous.
-Style branches (stigmas) 3, +/-4cm long, +/-2cm broad, with and obvious midvein, receptive only on the adaxial surface.
+Sepals 3, spreading to recurved, obovate, 8-12 cm long, 5-6 cm broad at the apex, glabrous except for conspicuous beard of coarse hairs along inner midrib, obovate, usually violet-blue, variously marked with a darker area and a white, yellow, or brown beard and veins.
+Beard hairs 3 mm long, white to yellow or with some purple, segmented.
+Petals 3, subequal to the sepals or slightly shorter, erect and folding over fertile floral organs, the tips incurved, glabrous.
+Style branches (stigmas) 3, 4 cm long, 2 cm broad, with an obvious midvein, receptive only on the adaxial surface.
 The apical portion 2-lobed, erose.
 Stamens tucked underneath the style branches (on the abaxial side).
-Anthers to 1.5cm long.
-Filaments glabrous, to 2cm long.
-Floral tube +/-2cm long, glabrous, greenish and typically with some mottled color.
-Ovary at the base of the floral tube, 6-valved, -2cm long, 7-8mm in diameter, 3-locular.
+Anthers to 1.5 cm long.
+Filaments glabrous, to 2 cm long.
+Floral tube 2 cm long, glabrous, greenish and typically with some mottled color.
+Ovary at the base of the floral tube, 6-valved, 2 cm long, 7-8 mm in diameter, 3-locular.
 Placentation axile.

 Flowering - April - June.

-Habitat - Roadsides, railroads, old homesites.
-Commonly cultivated.
+Habitat - Roadsides, railroads, old homesites, usually persisting or escaped from cultivation.

 Origin - Probably native to southern Europe.

 Other info. - This striking species can be found escaped in scattered localities throughout Missouri.
-It is a widely cultivated plant and many cultivars exist.
+It is cultivated nearly worldwide, and many cultivars exist.
 The plants can vary somewhat in size and greatly in flower color.
 Flowers can range from white to yellow or red to violet.
-The way to differentiate this species from others is by the well developed aerial stems, the bearded flowers, and the foliaceous bracts that subtended the flowers.
-The bracts should only be scarious in the apical half at most.
-Plants which share the other characteristics but have completely scarious bracts are I. pallida Lam.
+The way to differentiate this species from others is by the well developed aerial stems, the bearded flowers, and the leafy bracts that subtended the flowers.
+The bracts should only be papery in the apical half at most.
+Plants which share the other characteristics but have completely papery bracts are I. pallida Lam.